tytydraco/yessleep/out/I_responded_to_an_ad_called_Sitter_Wanted_They_meant_it_literally_and_Im_not_going_to_be_stupid_and_break_the_only_rule_FINAL_PART.md

 My fingers tightened around the edge of the bench.

 "They thought it was a rat at first.
 Or something in the walls.
 But then one of them said it sounded like… pacing.
-Waltzing... does that make sense to you?”
+Waltzing... does that make sense to you?"

 I felt sick.